Sinigang na Baboy

 - 2

 While the pork cooks, boil sampalok pods in 2 cups water for 10 minutes.
 Mash and strain through a fine sieve, pressing the pulp to extract sour juice.
 Discard seeds and skins.
-(Skip this step if using only Knorr mix.)
+(Skip if using only Knorr mix.)

 - 3